 Welcome!
 This is the academic webpage for Dan Cristofaro-Gardiner.
 I am an associate professor in the mathematics department at the University of Maryland, College Park.
 Go terps!
 I am also an editor of the Journal of Modern Dynamics.
-At Maryland, I co-organize the Geometry/Topology and Informal Geometric Analysis seminars.
+At Maryland, I co-organize the Informal Geometric Analysis seminar.

 I study contact and symplectic geometry, and their relationships with low-dimensional topology and dynamics.
 Please have a look at the research and teaching sections of this webpage if you would like to learn more about my work.
 I also have some videos and slides available from talks that I’ve given.
 Our work on the Simplicity Conjecture was also featured in this very nice article written for the general public.
 Here (last updated some time ago; for more up to date information, explore this webpage) is a copy of my CV.